stntg/tkaria11y/CODE_OF_CONDUCT.md

 ### 1. Reporting

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify the project maintainers as soon as possible by emailing **conduct@tk-a11y.org**.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify the project maintainers as soon as possible through one of these channels:

+- **GitHub Issues**: [Create a private issue](https://github.com/stntg/tkaria11y/issues) (mark as confidential if needed)
+- **Direct Email**: Contact the project maintainer at **stantgriffiths@gmail.com**
+- **GitHub Discussions**: Use the [community discussions](https://github.com/stntg/tkaria11y/discussions) for general concerns

 All complaints will be reviewed and investigated promptly and fairly.

 ### 2. Confidentiality